zellwk/zellwk.com/src/posts/2020-10-28-javascript-prototype.md

 Here’s what JavaScript does when you access a property:

-**Step 1**: JavaScript checks if the property available inside the object.
+**Step 1**: JavaScript checks if the property is available inside the object.
 If yes, JavaScript uses the property straight away.

 **Step 2**: If the property is NOT inside the object, JavaScript checks if there’s a Prototype available.
 If there is a Prototype, repeat Step 1 (and check if the property is inside the prototype).